asmuth/brokerd/README.md

 brokerd
 =======

-brokerd is a lightweight message broker ("pub-sub") service.
+brokerd is a minimalistic message broker service.
 A brokerd instance manages a number of "channels".
-Each channel maps to a file on disk and supports two operations: `append(channel, msg)` and `getnext(channel, offset)`.
+Each channel maps to a file on disk and supports two
+operations: `append(channel, msg)` and `getnext(channel, offset)`.

 The append operation appends a message at the end of the file.
 Messages are then identified by the (logical) file offset at which they were written.
 The initial